-Feel like an imposter in your UX writer role?
+Feel like an imposter in the UX writing world?

 Landing your first UX writing gig ain’t easy.

-Now all the late nights studying, unfulfilling day jobs, countless chats in UX social media forums, and panel interviews (*hello sweaty palms) have paid off and you land the job of your dreams, the work has really just begun.
+But even once all the late nights studying, countless chats in UX social media forums, and panel interviews (*hello sweaty palms) have paid off and you land the job of your dreams, the work has really just begun.

 *Insert record player coming to a screeching stop sound

-When you’re sitting at your trendy hot-desk—or rocking your work-from-home couture on Slack—you don’t want to be wasting your time and energy worrying whether you’re qualified or professional enough.
+When you’re sitting at your trendy hot-desk you don’t want to be wasting your time and energy worrying whether you’re qualified or professional enough.

-Getting into this new and exciting field meant quadrupling your income, but the flip side is that it’s so new that even the most senior UX writer on your team only has a few more years of experience than you.
+Getting into this new and exciting field could mean quadrupling your income, but the flip side is that it’s so new.
+Even the most senior UX writer on your team likely has a few more years of experience than you.
 If there’s even a senior on board.

 Your team will be looking to you for answers, as much (if not more) as you to them.